sinantie/NeuralAmr/README.md

 ```
 export CUDNN_PATH="path_to_cudnn/lib64/libcudnn.so"
 ```

+- Or instead of the previous step you can copy the cuDNN library files into /usr/local/cuda/lib64/ or to the corresponding folders in the CUDA directory.

 ## Quickstart (AMR Generation)
 You can generate text from AMR graphs using our pre-trained model on 20M sentences from Gigaword, in two different ways: